-The pursuit of external approval to gain a temporary, volatile sense of worth produces the following behaviour patterns which are all extremely common signs of low self-worth:
+The pursuit of external approval to gain a temporary, volatile sense of worth produces the following behaviour patterns which are all universal signs of low self-worth:

-If you lack self-worth, you will tend to constantly compare yourself to others.
+If you lack self-worth, you will tend to compare yourself to others.

 The relentless comparison of yourself, your accomplishments and attributes to others triggers the following behaviours which are all signs of low self-worth: